tlsosadr15/freeboard-dynamic-highcharts-plugin/README.md

 <h2>See it in action @ <a href="https://goo.gl/hbAXXU" target="_blank">https://goo.gl/hbAXXU</a></h2>

-This widget plugin is highly based on the interactive-indicator created by <a href="https://github.com/hugocore/freeboard.io-plugins" target="_blank">Hugo Sequeira</a>.
+This widget plugin is based on the interactive-indicator created by <a href="https://github.com/hugocore/freeboard.io-plugins" target="_blank">Hugo Sequeira</a>.

 Github repository: <a href="https://github.com/onlinux/freeboard-dynamic-highcharts-plugin" target="_blank">https://github.com/onlinux/freeboard-dynamic-highcharts-plugin</a>